 For IP Settings, tap on DHCP and choose Static

 Note: The DNS addresses shown in the images here are just examples.
-Please follow the ones displayed on your own screen as indicated in Step 1.

 Finally, tap Save to save the apply the changes.